THW's Goalie News: Hellebuyck's Shutout, Darling's Birthday & More

 Darling was traded to the Florida Panthers, along with a sixth-round pick, for James Reimer last June and the final two years of his contract were bought out.
 He is currently playing in Austria’s top-tier league, the EBEL, for HC Innsbruck where he has a 3.82 GAA and .898 SV% in 10 games.

-Darling’s story and road to becoming a Stanley Cup champion is nothing short of an inspiration, especially for those who battle with recovery just by getting out of the bed in the morning.
+Darling’s story and road to becoming a Stanley Cup champion is nothing short of an inspiration, especially for those who battle for recovery just by getting out of the bed in the morning.
 Happy Birthday, Scott!